 And this is of colossal importance in terms of offering a satisfying User Experience.

 Manual Functional Testing usually focuses on the performance of the application interface.
-They provide answers to the question of whether the function is working properly, as well as whether it is working satisfactorily.
+It provides answers to the question of whether the function is working properly, as well as whether it is working satisfactorily.

 This very important feedback is something that automated tests, unfortunately, cannot guarantee.
 That is why they are less useful in UX research.

-Their main advantage is the speed of execution, much higher reliability, and less susceptibility to errors.
+Their main advantage is the execution speed, much higher reliability, and less susceptibility to errors.

-They are especially recommended in the situation of expanding the application, adding new features, or checking the behavior of the application after the implementation of a repair or optimization work.
+They are especially recommended when expanding the application, adding new features, or checking the application's behavior after the implementation of a repair or optimization work.